Overview & History

 For 50 years, Children’s Council has been the heart of child care and early education in San Francisco, advancing the belief that high-quality child care can transform lives and communities.

-Our more than 120 team members help families navigate their child care and preschool options and secure financial assistance to pay for it.
-We provide home-based child care businesses with the training and resources to succeed.
-Through a wide range of free programs and workshops, we support parents and caregivers as they build child development skills.
+Our 140+ team members help families navigate their child care and preschool options and secure financial assistance to pay for it.
+We provide home-based child care businesses and other early educators with the training and resources to succeed.
+Through a wide range of free programs and workshops, we support families and caregivers as they build knowledge and skills to support the well-being of their children.

 History